0

 A Little Table Lore

-We always picture a seventh guest.
-The table technically fits eight (including us), but someone usually drops, someone brings a friend, or someone decides last minute they’re in.
-Better to squeeze than let a seat sit empty.
+So we always assume one extra seat.
+The table fits eight (including us), but someone cancels, someone brings a friend, or someone decides last minute they’re in.
+Better to squeeze than let a place go unused.

 Also… we live at 77 Seventh Avenue.
 So there you have it: Table Seven.